janhenckens/alfredapp-trello/README.md

 I created this workflow from a need to quickly open a specific Trello board.

-We use a different board per projects, have a lot of projects and thus a lot of boards to jump between all day, so being able to quickyl access a board is a really timesaver.
+We use a different board per project, have a *lot* of projects and thus a lot of boards to jump around to all day, so being able to quickyl access a board is a really timesaver.

-*Note that using Workflows with Alfred requires that you have a [Powerpack](http://www.alfredapp.com/powerpack/) license.*
+*Note that using Workflows (like this one) with Alfred requires that you have a [Powerpack](http://www.alfredapp.com/powerpack/) license.*

-#### :point_right: Download the latest version [here](https://github.com/janhenckens/alfredapp-trello/releases/download/v1.3.0/Trello.for.Alfred.alfredworkflow). :point_left:
+#### :point_right: [Download the latest version of the workflow](https://github.com/janhenckens/alfredapp-trello/releases/download/v1.3.0/Trello.for.Alfred.alfredworkflow). :point_left:

 ![Board search example](https://raw.githubusercontent.com/janhenckens/alfredapp-trello/gh-pages/assets/alfred_trello_example.png)

 ## Getting started